tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

    type `path_challenge`.
    The action to be taken depends on whether the path through which the message was received remains the preferred one.
    - If the path through which the message was received is preferred, a `return_routability_check` message of type `path_response` MUST be returned.
-(Note that, from the responder's perspective, the preferred path and the old path coincide in the event of a NAT rebind that does not break end-to-end connectivity.)
+(Note that, from the responder's perspective, the preferred path and the old path coincide in the event of a NAT rebind.)
    - If the path through which the message was received is no longer preferred, a `return_routability_check` message of type `path_drop` MUST be returned.
 (Note that the responder must have initiated a voluntary path migration in order to know that this path is no longer the preferred one.)